CreatorB/creatorb.github.io/_pages/about.md

 permalink: /about/
 ---

-Hi! there, i'm Hasan Basri, an android developer with 5+ year experience.
+Hi! there, i'm Hasan Basri with 5+ year experience.

 This is my portfolio site, just a place where i keep my recent (public) projects.